Pennyroyal Tea

-"Pennyroyal Tea" is a song by the American rock band Nirvana, written by vocalist and guitarist Kurt Cobain.
-It is the ninth track on the band's third and final studio album, In Utero, released in 1993.
+"Pennyroyal Tea" is a song by the American rock band Nirvana, written by the vocalist and guitarist, Kurt Cobain.
+It was released on Nirvana's final studio album, In Utero, in September 1993.

+In November 1993, the song was remixed by Scott Litt, who had remixed the songs "Heart-Shaped Box" and "All Apologies", in preparation for its release as a single.
+The Litt remix was included on the censored version of In Utero, released in March 1994.